SAP-archive/teched2020-DEV263/exercises/zone_enablement/README.md

 ## Summary

-You've now succesfully prepared your application for zone-enabled subaccounts and you've reached the end of the exercises!
+You've now succesfully prepared your application for new subaccounts where the tenant guid differs from the subaccount id and you've reached the end of the exercises!